cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 # Hybrid Public Key Encryption

 In this section, we define a few HPKE variants.
-All variants take a responder public key and a sequence of plaintexts `pt`, and produce an encapsulated key `enc` and a sequence of ciphertexts `ct`.
+All variants take a recipient public key and a sequence of plaintexts `pt`, and produce an encapsulated key `enc` and a sequence of ciphertexts `ct`.
 These outputs are constructed so that only the holder of the private key corresponding to `pkR` can decapsulate the key from `enc` and decrypt the